CoopEval: Benchmarking Cooperation-Sustaining Mechanisms and LLM Agents in Social Dilemmas: Cooperation Mechanisms

-\ITER{} and the variant \REPUM{} include information on the co-players' past rounds. \REPUP{}, on the other hand, also reports action outcomes from the co-players' past co-players, and their past co-players, etc. In the \REPU{} mechanisms, players change co-players in every round, uniformly at random.
+\textbf{Implementation Designs.} \ITER{} and the variant \REPUM{} include information on the co-players' past rounds. \REPUP{}, on the other hand, also reports action outcomes from the co-players' past co-players, and their past co-players, etc. In the \REPU{} mechanisms, players change co-players in every round, uniformly at random.
 The randomness of the order of player encounters introduces an unavoidable source of intra-player variance to a player's performance.
 With \MEDI{} and \CONTR{}, it is unclear how the mediator's strategy or the contract is formed.
 Indeed, finding a good one can be considered \emph{the} critical task within these mechanisms (similar to the role of deciding on a strategy in \ITER{}).
 Therefore, we involve the LLM agents in this process by asking each participating agent $i$ to first design and propose a mediator / contract.
 We select a single winner out of these by running approval voting among the participating agents (breaking a tie uniformly at random).
-Finally, we let the agents play the social dilemma under the mechanism only using the winning proposal.\footnote{One could also present all proposed mediators / contracts to the agents, but this puts the agents in a severe coordination problem whenever proposals are too similar \citep{TreutleinDOF21,Tewolde25:Computing}, which hinders the effectiveness of the mechanism.}
+Finally, we let the agents play the social dilemma under the mechanism only using the winning proposal.
+We defer further discussions on the designs to \Cref{app:impl}.

-We remark that in this paper, we are investigating the \REPU{} variant(s) where every player is presented with a history of the past and assesses their co-players \emph{independently}.
-In this bottom-up approach, social norms may emerge and evolve in a decentralized fashion.
-Another popular variant encodes social norms directly into the reputation mechanism (\eg, what actions should the population view as ``good'' or ``bad''?).
-We leave this line of work open as an exciting avenue for future research.